Advanced Game Search

 The main pros of the game

-• Soundtrack and Audio Design: The music, composed by Robin Finck of Nine Inch Nails, received high marks for enhancing the atmosphere and overall experience.
-Users appreciated the audio quality and sound design, which contributed to the game's immersive quality.
+• Soundtrack and Audio: The music, composed by Robin Finck of Nine Inch Nails, is highly regarded, contributing significantly to the game's immersive quality.

 The main cons of the game